Table of Contents

 5. Mindfulness and Meditation

-Using mindfulness and meditation with controlled breathing can be effective for easing the symptoms of anxiety caused by drinking.
+Using mindfulness and meditation with controlled breathing is effective for easing the symptoms of anxiety caused by drinking.

 Meditation will also distract the mind from feeling crappy physically.